 Teaching Social Emotional Skills

-Teaching social and emotional skills is really important for all students, but especially early childhood students.
+Teaching social emotional skills is really important for all students, but especially early childhood students.
 You can’t just explicitly teach the social emotional skills and call it a day – no!
 You have to give students time to practice these skills.
 How do I do that?
 I have a few ways.

 For Example: Cooperation

-Let’s take the social skill of cooperation.
+Let’s take the social emotional skill of cooperation.
 First, I explicitly teach students with a lesson and with an emergent reader how students can show cooperation.
 I say that students must listen to everyone – everyone gets to have their voice heard and to share their ideas.
 Before just going ahead with their idea, students need to share their idea and then each other, “Do you agree with this idea?
 Can we try this idea?”
 If the students agree, they can try the idea out.
 If they do not agree, they can offer up a different idea.
 What if no one agrees to an idea?
 Students could offer to do one idea first and then try the other idea or they can do rocks, paper, scissors to see which idea to try first.

 Activities to Practice Cooperation